 Description: Builds on concepts learned in Fundamentals of Hygiene Theory and provides students with a general overview of occupational hygiene sampling techniques through both lectures and hands on exercises.
 The course will include topics that will allow those responsible for occupational health and safety to perform basic occupational hygiene monitoring and to better understand proposals, results and recommendations from occupational hygiene consultants.
 Prerequisite: EXOS 4622

 Description: As a health and safety practitioner your practice is governed by an array of Federal and Provincial legislation and policy.
-This course will guide you through the key elements of the regulatory environment governing workplace safety including: the framework of occupational health and safety in Alberta, your organization's obligations, jurisdictional considerations, an overview of your ethical and legal responsibilities as a safety professional.
+This course, which is based on current legislation, will guide students through the key elements of the regulatory environment governing workplace safety including: the framework of occupational health and safety in Alberta, organizational obligations, jurisdictional considerations, and an overview of ethical and legal responsibilities as a safety professional.

 Description: Effective Risk Management, including the ability to communicate risk with the community, is necessary for success in today's business world.
 Today risk management and communication are often a regulated activity.
 Learn what is required to implement an effective risk management system; including the tools, people and systems for identification of hazards, evaluating the associated risks, and if acceptable what needs to be done to manage those risks effectively.
 Human factor issues have been at the root of ~80% of incidents, therefore the course will also focus on these "human factor" issues.